dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 #### 4.1.
 Controller node configuration

-Clicking on the button **Controller Config** will open up a control interface, where **localExectors**, **maxConnections**, **maxMemSize**, **webWorkerNum** and **workerNum** were specified when we created **controller.cfg** in 3.1.1.
+Clicking on the button "Controller Config" will open up a control interface, where "localExectors", "maxConnections", "maxMemSize", "webWorkerNum" and "workerNum" were specified when we created controller.cfg in 3.1.1.
 These configuration parameters can be modified, and will take effect after the controller node is restarted.

 ![](images/cluster_web_controller_config.JPG)

 #### 4.2.
 Add/delete data nodes

-Click on the button **Nodes Setup** to enter the cluster nodes configuration interface.
-The figure below shows the parameters in **cluster.nodes** that we created in 3.1.2.
+Click on the button "Nodes Setup" to enter the cluster nodes configuration interface.
+The figure below shows the parameters in cluster.nodes that we created in 3.1.2.
 We can add or delete data nodes here.
 The new configuration will take effect after the entire cluster is restarted.
 The steps to restart the cluster include: (1) close all data nodes (2) close the controller, (3) start the controller, and (4) start the data nodes.
 Deleting a data node may result in loss of data that were saved on the node.

 ![](images/cluster_web_nodes_setup.JPG)

-If the new data node is on a new physical server, we must configure and start an agent node as in 3.2 on the new physical server, revise **cluster.nodes** with the information about the new agent node and new data node, and restart the controller node.
+If the new data node is on a new physical server, we must configure and start an agent node as in 3.2 on the new physical server, revise cluster.nodes with the information about the new agent node and new data node, and restart the controller node.

 #### 4.3.
 Modify data node configuration

-Click on the button **Nodes Config** to configure the data nodes.
-This figure below displays parameters we specified in **cluster.cfg** in 3.1.3.
+Click on the button "Nodes Config" to configure the data nodes.
+This figure below displays parameters we specified in cluster.cfg in 3.1.3.
 We can also add other parameters to be configured here.
 They will take effect after all the data nodes are restarted.

 ![](images/cluster_web_nodes_config.JPG)